 Blistering tomatoes is a quick and easy way to turn a basic dish, into a super flavorful one.
-This blistered tomato pasta recipe is quick, easy, and flavorful.
+This blistered grape tomato pasta recipe is quick, easy, and flavorful.

-You can stop there and serve them on the side of your favorite dish, or you can continue on with this simple pasta dish.
+You can stop there and serve the blistered grape tomatoes on the side of your favorite dish, or you can continue on with this simple pasta dish.
 I added minced garlic, fresh arugula, and sautéd them for 3 minutes until the arugula begins to wilt.
 I added in some gluten free pasta and combined it all together.